The Art of Naval Portraiture is explored in Katherine Gazzard's new book of National Maritime Museum artworks

-The Art of Naval Portraiture examines the museum's portraits of sailors.
-It's the largest collection of naval portraits in the world, and it includes over 600 paintings of officers and sailors in the Royal Navy from the sixteenth century to the present day.
+The Art of Naval Portraiture by Dr Katherine Gazzard is an extensive new book which examines the portraits of sailors in the collection of the National Maritime Museum in London.
+The museum — part of the wider Royal Museum's Greenwich (RMG) group — holds the largest collection of naval portraits in the world, including over 600 paintings of officers and sailors in the Royal Navy from the sixteenth century to the present day.

 The RMG's navy paintings have much to tell us about Britain’s history as a naval power and about the individual experiences of those in service and their families.
 Innovative and important works of art, for centuries naval portraits have forged, reinforced and challenged ideas of